GSA/datagov-ssb/README.md

   1. test the Terraform validity for the production environment
   1. post a summary of the planned changes for each environment on the pull-request
 * Any merges to the `main` branch will
-  1. deploy the changes to the staging environment
-  1. run tests on the broker in the staging environment
-  1. (if successful) deploy the changes to the production environment
+  1. deploy the changes to the production environment

 ## Force cleanup of orphaned resources